sam-jay/shoo-lang/README.md

 ## Introduction

 Shoo is a general-purpose programming language that is statically scoped and strongly typed.
-Ithas imperative and functional programming features with C-like syntax.
-Supporting first classfunctions,  structs,  and  arrays,  it  can  perform  reasonably  complex  tasks  in  a  single-threadedsetting.
+It has imperative and functional programming features with C-like syntax.
+Supporting first class functions,  structs,  and  arrays,  it  can  perform  reasonably  complex  tasks  in  a  single-threaded setting.

 ## Requirements